 - We fought for fast-tracking of permits, licensing and tenants improvements, including the Temporary Expedited Patio Permit Program

 - Took part in the city-wide #OpenWithCare marketing campaign, to safely welcome customers back to our business districts

 Walking through the streets of Strathcona, you can feel the buzz of a community where history, industry, and culture collide.
 Part of our job is to enhance, activate, and animate the places of Strathcona in ways that help strengthen the connections between people and businesses who share space here.
 We call this placemaking.
 We encourage you to come as you are, and you will find a place here, whoever you are.

-We’ve recently launched a new placebrand for our commercial district and are bringing it to life in the streets, on this website, and beyond.
+In 2020 we launched a new placebrand for our commercial district that celebrates all the people and businesses that make Strathcona different and exceptional.
+Through storytelling and place activations, we showcase what our members do to make Strathcona a vibrant and resilient community.
 The brand showcases the diversity of our district, and highlights our opportunity to come together to make Strathcona stronger.
 It reflects our collective belief that everyone is welcome in Strathcona, especially those who aren’t afraid to go against the norm.

 Follow along on our social media channels to see more on how we #DoDifferent in Strathcona.